Surgical Release of Iliopsoas Tendon

 Surgical release of the iliopsoas tendon is a procedure that involves the excision or cutting of the iliopsoas tendon in the hip to reduce pain and improve range of motion.

 There are two types of surgical release of the iliopsoas tendon, namely open surgery and a minimally invasive approach called endoscopic release.
 Compared to open surgery, endoscopic release has been shown to possess fewer complications, has a higher success rate, lower recurrence and less scarring with decreased postoperative pain.

-Dr. Okoroha has extensive training in surgical release of the iliopsoas tendon and provides this service for patients in Detroit, Royal Oak, Sterling Heights, Bloomfield Hills, Dearborn, Michigan and beyond.
+Dr. Okoroha has extensive training in surgical release of the iliopsoas tendon and provides this service for patients in Minneapolis, St. Paul, Rochester, Eden Prairie, Minnetonka, Minnesota and beyond.

 What are the Indications for Surgical Release of Iliopsoas Tendon?

 Possible conditions that may require surgical release of the iliopsoas tendon include: